 How to Use Your HMO

 - See your primary care physician (PCP) first.
 Unless there is an emergency, your PCP should be your first stop when receiving health care.
 For women, a PCP can be an obstetrician/gynecologist (OB/GYN).

 - Get a referral.
 If you need to see a specialist, you must first get a referral from your PCP.
 This is another difference between HMO and PPO plans.
 When getting a referral, make sure the specialist is in your network.
 You do not need a referral from your PCP to see your in-network Woman's Principal Health Care Provider (WPHCP).

 - Stay in network.
 Except in emergencies, HMO plans only cover the cost of care given by doctors and hospitals in your provider network.
-If you visit a doctor or a hospital that is not in your network, you will be respnsible for the full cost of your care, in most cases.
-Check Provider Finder® to ensure that you receive services in your plan's network.
+If you visit a doctor or a hospital that is not in your network, you may be responsible for the entire cost of your care.
+To avoid these costs, check Provider Finder® to ensure that you receive services in your plan's network.

 About Your Primary Care Physician (PCP)

-- Find your medical group on the front of your Blue Cross and Blue Shield of Illinois (BCBSIL) member ID card or in Blue Access for MembersSM, our secure member website.
+- Find your PCP or your medical group on the front of your Blue Cross and Blue Shield of Illinois (BCBSIL) member ID card or by logging in to Blue Access for MembersSM, our secure member website.

 - If you're a new patient, see your PCP as soon as possible.
 When you make your first appointment, let the doctor's office know that you're a new patient.
-Going as soon as you can will help avoid delays when you are sick or need a referral.
+Going as soon as you can will help avoid delays later when you are sick or need a referral.

-- You can change your PCP or medical group/IPA at any time, except while hospitalized or in the 2nd or 3rd trimester of pregnancy.
+- Change your PCP or medical group/IPA at any time, except if you are hospitalized or in the 2nd or 3rd trimester of pregnancy.

-- To change doctors within the same medical group: Call the medical group (MG/IPA) shown on your card and ask to change doctors.
-Use Provider Finder to find doctors in your medical group.
+- To change doctors within the same medical group: Use Provider Finder to find doctors in your medical group.
+Then, call the medical group (MG/IPA) on your BCBSIL ID card and ask to change doctors.

 - To change to a different medical group: